 Is there anything better than a recipe that’s not only easy to make and great for busy days, but also great for guests?
 That’s what we are going for with this croissant breakfast casserole with prosciutto!

 With 5 ingredients, it can be whipped up quickly and it’s ready in just 20 minutes.
 The ingredients are – buttery croissants, cherry tomatoes, prosciutto, eggs, and cheese – but maybe a bit “fancier” than you might normally make for breakfast.
 (Prosciutto just seems classier to me than bacon or ham!)
 That means it’s perfect for a weekend breakfast when you just want something more than your basic omelette or oatmeal, but equally as perfect for a nice breakfast or brunch with friends.

 This croissant breakfast recipe is also a great way to perfectly cook several eggs at a time, without scrambling them or making an omelette.
 I know that when I’m cooking breakfast for several people I don’t always want to be at the stove individually frying eggs, so this is a great alternative.
 Just a few minutes to assemble the casserole and hands-off until it’s ready!

 These skillet baked eggs are made with just 5 ingredients!
 Simple and easy with a presentation that makes it perfect for brunch guests.

-- Croissants – Croissants fresh from the bakery are the best option here!
+- Croissants – Buttery, flaky croissants fresh from the bakery section of the grocery store are the best option!